-This spot serves up what we think is a fairly limited menu for a barbecue restaurant but does include full entree options like smoked-and-fried wings, smoked meat sandwiches, and full entrees of pork belly, brisket, and more (but does not have mix-and-match options for those wanting to sample a large number of meats in a single sitting).
+This spot serves up what we think is a fairly limited menu for a barbecue restaurant but does include full entree options like smoked-and-fried wings, smoked meat sandwiches, and full entrees of pork belly, brisket, and more (two or three meat set combo plates are available, but not a la carte for traditional mix-and-match ordering).

 During our first visit we were able to sample the wings as well as the Plain Jane (a massive pulled pork sandwich) and thought that the meats were prepared fine, but do not have that extra oomph from an exceptional rub, smoke, or tenderness that we often seek out from barbecue.
 Great when drinking at the brewery next door, we have to say, but a bit lacking on its own right.

 Smokin' Toad's BBQ is located at 110 S Pike Road in Sarver, PA.

 Double Wide Grill